SwampthingMedia/sails-authorization/README.md

 ###Cors

 Sails allows us to set up how we handle cors requests.
 It is in config/cors.
 Since we are on a different server, we need to allow these requests.
 So, I set allRoutes to true, allowing all requests from other domains.
-Since we are also using and Authorization header in our requests, we need to add **authorization** to the **headers** object.
+Since we are also using an Authorization header in our requests, we need to add **authorization** to the **headers** object.
 This tells the server to allow the Authorization header on cors requests.

 ###Adapters